Shazia Mirza: Early life and education

-Mirza was born in Birmingham, England, the eldest daughter of Muslim Pakistani parents who moved to Birmingham, England in the 1960s.
+Mirza was born in Birmingham, England, the eldest daughter of Punjabi Pakistani parents who moved to Birmingham, England in the 1950s.

-Mirza read Biochemistry at the University of Manchester and then achieved a Postgraduate Certificate in Education at Goldsmiths, University of London.
-Before beginning her career in comedy, Mirza was a science teacher at Langdon Park School, where she taught Dylan Mills, now known as the grime pioneer Dizzee Rascal.
-She later attended Rose Bruford College, where she studied acting part time while working as a supply teacher, taking the final year of the course full time.
+Mirza read Biochemistry at the University of Manchester and achieved a Postgraduate Certificate in Education at Goldsmiths, University of London.
+Before beginning her career in comedy Mirza was a science teacher at Langdon Park School, where she taught Dylan Mills, now known as the grime pioneer Dizzee Rascal.
+She later attended Rose Bruford College, where she studied acting part-time while working as a supply teacher and took the final year of the course full-time.

 Career

 Stand-up

-Her comedy is said to push barriers and as a comedian, she is often referred to as 'brave'.
+Her comedy is said to push barriers and, as a comedian, she is often referred to as 'brave'.

 Writing

 Mirza was a columnist for The Guardian between 2008 and 2010.
-In the past she has written columns for The New Statesman and Dawn newspaper.
+She has also written columns for The New Statesman and Dawn newspaper.